 Non-Action Guy: Guiche.
 Doesn't stop him from making two game-changing contributions.

-Noodle Incident: Aluded to in Chapter nine of the second arc when Guiche is reunitied with his brother.
+Noodle Incident: Alluded to in Chapter nine of the second arc when Guiche is reunited with his brother.
 A horse was involved, of course.

 Not So Stoic: Karin gets a faceful of emotional turmoil when all the fears she had been repressing over the years burst out thanks to the side effects of the mana potion.

 Not Quite The Right Thing: Kirche attempts to reboot Louise from her Heroic BSOD at the end of the second arc.
 Only to have both of them step on each other's respective emotional wounds, causing Kirche to reveal the truth about the Transition to her in the worst possible matter in front of Koko, the worst possible person to hear it.
 In doing so, she only manages to push Louise even closer to the Despair Event Horizon, making her a perfect mark for Julio to manipulate into delivering herself into the Church's clutches.
 Though let's not forget that Karin's decision to more or less banish Louise to her basement for the rest of her life is what crashed her in the first place.

 Nuclear Option: Alicia has unleashed Shiori in response to Albion's plot within Tristain!
 Some wonder if Albion will still be around after she's done.